dops-cli/dops/README.md

 ### Windows

-To install `dops` you must run the following command in a PowerShell terminal with administrative privileges:
+To install `dops` you must run the following command in a PowerShell terminal with **administrative privileges**:

 ```powershell
 iwr -useb dops-cli.com/get/windows | iex